Sladki/GTNHRates/Readme.md

 # GTNH Rates

-This is an addon for [GregTech: New Horizons](https://github.com/GTNewHorizons/GT-New-Horizons-Modpack) modpack that introduces the following changes by default:
+This is an addon for [GregTech: New Horizons](https://github.com/GTNewHorizons/GT-New-Horizons-Modpack) modpack that introduces the following changes (adjustable) with values by default:

 - **Vanilla and Natura crops yield:** 4x.
 - **IC2 crops yield:** 4x.